SAP-samples/btp-services-intelligent-routing/02-Configuring S_4HANA system for Content Federation/README.md

     ![virtual](./images/23.png)

-    >Note: In production scenarios, it is recommended to use Principal Propagation or better authentication methods.
+    >Note: In production scenarios, it is recommended to use Principal Propagation or better authentication methods and if you have set up principal propagation, then select X.509 Cert (Strict Usage) option for Basic User Authentication or X.509 Cert (General Usage) option for principal propagation using the destinations in SAP BTP.

 14. Click **Next**.